HaozheLiu-ST/haozheliu-st.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am working towards a Ph.D. degree in KAUST, under the supervision of Prof.[Juergen Schmidhuber](https://scholar.google.com/citations?user=gLnCTgIAAAAJ&hl=en).
-I have published several papers in top-tier journals/conferences, including CVPR, ICCV, ECCV, AAAI, NeurIPS, MICCAI, TIP, TIFS, etc. I am a reviewer for CVPR, ECCV, ICCV, ICML, AAAI, and MICCAI.
-I previously interned at Meta AI in London and Tencent in Shenzhen, and I was a visiting student at the Norwegian Biometric Laboratory (NBL) at NTNU.
-My research currently focuses on multimodal generative models, with a long-term goal of developing learnable systems that are efficient, responsible, and explainable.
+I am currently pursuing a Ph.D. at KAUST, supervised by Prof.[Juergen Schmidhuber](https://scholar.google.com/citations?user=gLnCTgIAAAAJ&hl=en).
+Previously, I interned at Meta AI in London, working on foundational generative models, and at Tencent in Shenzhen, focusing on GAN-based image synthesis and medical imaging.
+My research centers on multimodal generative models—particularly video and image generation—with the long-term goal of developing a Physical AI Model (world model).
+I have published over 10 papers in top-tier venues and have received more than 700 citations on Google Scholar.
+Several of my favorite co-authored projects include [BoxDiff](https://github.com/showlab/BoxDiff), an early training-free controllable diffusion model; [NLSOM](https://arxiv.org/abs/2305.17066), a pioneering position paper on natural language agentic systems; [TGATE](https://github.com/HaozheLiu-ST/T-GATE), the first caching systems for diffusion transformers; and [MarDini](https://mardini-vidgen.github.io/), an early but powerful Auto-Regressive video diffusion model.
+Beyond this, I also co-developed the pretraining of a 7B commercial text-to-image model at Meta, scaling to over 5B parameters and 1B training samples.
 My curriculum vitae can be found at [here](./haozheliu.pdf).

 # 🔥 News
+- *2025.02*: &nbsp;🎉 One paper is accepted by CVPR!
+- *2025.02*: &nbsp;🎉 One paper is accepted by TMLR!
 - *2024.11*: &nbsp;🎉🎉 **I will join Meta (MPK) as Research Scientist Intern, focusing on GenAI-related topics, in Summer 2025!**
 - *2024.04*: &nbsp;🎉 Promote to Ph.D.
 Candidate!
 - *2024.02*: &nbsp;🎉 One paper is accepted by CVPR'2024!